Your cart is currently empty!

 With our children, regaining lost weight usually is required, plus whatever weight a child that age usually gains in normal growth.
 That's a very rough starting point for those who want a sense of the feeding work ahead.

-Consider a healthy or normal weight as one that is conducive to physical and mental health.
-In adults that have stopped growing, it's also a weight that is effortlessly stable when people eat flexibly to their appetite, without restricting or bingeing.
+Consider an optimal weight range as one that is conducive to physical and mental health.
+In adults that have stopped growing, it's also a range that is effortlessly stable when people eat flexibly to their appetite, without restricting or bingeing.
 Having said that, human beings are highly variable, and some don't have the ability to detect or follow appetite and fullness cues, so again, we face uncertainty regarding their normal weight range.

 Regain weight… now!